MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/info-protect-client.md

 Example to install the client silently for Office 2010 and Azure RMS: `AzInfoProtection.exe /passive | quiet /ServiceLocation=https://5c6bb73b-1038-4eec-863d-49bded473437.rms.na.aadrm.com`

-#### For AD RMS: To identify the value to specify for the ServiceLocation parameter
+#### AD RMS: To identify the value to specify for the ServiceLocation parameter

 1. In the **Active Directory Rights Management Services** console, click the cluster name.